bstillitano/Scyther/README.md

 ## FAQ

-### What's the origin of the name Alamofire?
+### What's the origin of the name Scyther?

-Alamofire is named after the [Alamo Fire flower](https://aggie-horticulture.tamu.edu/wildseed/alamofire.html), a hybrid variant of the Bluebonnet, the official state flower of Texas.
+Scyther is named after the [Pokemon Scyther](https://pokemondb.net/pokedex/scyther), a bug type pokemon that is known for its cutting ability.
+One of my [all-time favourite co-workers](https://github.com/danielmoi) loved Pokémon and recommended Scyther.
+In short, there is no good reason for the name.

+### Why does Scyther exist?

+Working on some of the most-widely used and distributed codebases developed in Australia, I noticed just how powerful some of the tooling, that these teams had developed internally, was.
+This coupled with experience at startups and some time on small projects, I noticed a huge gap when it came to readily-available tools/libraries for small teams and junior developers that help answer the constant questions that mobile developers get asked.
+This library is all about enabling testers/users to help themselves before reaching out to developers.

 ## Credits

-Alamofire is owned and maintained by the [Alamofire Software Foundation](http://alamofire.org).
-You can follow them on Twitter at [@AlamofireSF](https://twitter.com/AlamofireSF) for project updates and releases.
+Scyther is owned and maintained by [Brandon Stillitano](http://github.com/bstillitano).
+You can follow me on Twitter at [@bstillitano](https://twitter.com/bstillita) for project updates and releases.

 ### Security Disclosure

-If you believe you have identified a security vulnerability with Alamofire, you should report it as soon as possible via email to security@alamofire.org.
+If you believe you have identified a security vulnerability with Scyther, you should report it as soon as possible via email to b.stillitano95@gmail.com.
 Please do not post it to a public issue tracker.

 ## Donations